Hidradenitis suppurative is an aching, long-standing skin condition that results to abscesses and skin scarring.

 Women with hidradenitis suppurativa who experience flare-ups before their period can benefit from using a combined contraceptive pill.

-In rare cases, a corticosteroid is given such as prednisolone to lessen the significantly inflamed skin.
-The drug can be taken in tablet form or as an injection direction into the affected skin.
+In rare cases, the doctor provides a corticosteroid such as prednisolone to lessen the significantly inflamed skin.
+The drug is in tablet form or as an injection into the skin.

-Surgery might be an option in case the condition could not be managed with medications.
+Surgery might be an option in case medications could not manage the condition.